-With the 9th overall pick of the draft, the Wild began overseas by selecting Finnish center Mikael Granlund out of the SM-liiga.
+With the ninth overall pick of the draft, the Wild began overseas by selecting Finnish center Mikael Granlund out of the SM-liiga.
 Described as an “excellent passer with a good eye for the game,” Granlund wowed scouts by putting up 13 goals and 27 assists in 43 games with HIFK Helsinki during his draft year.
 Considering how he was playing against grown men as a teenager, that kind of production is impressive.
 He remained with HIFK Helsinki for two more seasons, recording 87 points in 84 games during that span before making the jump to North America for the 2012-13 season.

 With his entry-level contract signed, Granlund began the 2012-13 campaign with the Houston Aeros in the American Hockey League.
 Fortunately, there weren’t any doubts about whether or not he could produce on North American ice as he put up 28 points in 29 games with the Aeros.
 He also played 27 games for the Wild that year, however, he only mustered two goals and six assists as Minnesota missed the playoffs once again.
 Nevertheless, Granlund continued to improve and never saw time in the AHL again.
-He became a solid middle-six option for the Wild in the following season, hitting the 40-point mark for the first time of his career.
+He became a solid middle-six option for the Wild in the following season, hitting the 40-point mark for the first time in his career.
 He continued hovering around that mark over the next few years before tallying a career-high and team-leading 69 points in 2016-17.

 It’s a shame that Granlund couldn’t have been a top-six forward for the Wild for a longer period, however, the organization certainly traded him at the right time in his career.
-Nevertheless, he’s still had a solid career so far and, at 29 years old, has a lot more time to add on to his accolades.
+Nevertheless, he’s still had a solid career so far and, at 30 years old, has a lot more time to add to his accolades.

 Round 2, 39th Overall – Brett Bulmer, RW (Kelowna Rockets, WHL)